-Our principal sources of cash are net cash provided by operating activities, which includes tenant improvement allowances from our landlords, and borrowings under out\$25.0 million Revolving Credit Facility.
+Our principal sources of cash are net cash provided by operating activities, which includes tenant improvement allowances from our landlords, and borrowings under ou£25.0 million Revolving Credit Facility.
 Our need for capital resources is driven by our restaurant expansion plans, ongoing maintenance of our restaurants, investment in our corporate and information technology infrastructure and obligations under our operating leases.
 Based on our current growth plans, we believe our expected cash flows from operations, expected tenant improvement allowances and available borrowings under our Revolving Credit Facility will be sufficient to finance our planned capital expenditures and other operating activities for at least the next twelve months.

 Consistent with many other restaurant and retail chain store operations, we use operating lease arrangements for our restaurants.
 We believe that these operating lease arrangements provide appropriate leverage of our capital structure in a financially efficient manner.
 We have entered into operating leases with certain related parties with respect to six of our restaurants and our corporate headquarters.
+In 2017, we also subleased additional office space from certain related parties to expand our corporate headquarters.